Antibody Validation

 Flow Cytometry (FC)

 Flow cytometry is used to measure the expression of cellular markers.
 Analysis of protein expression is commonly conducted by measuring the fluorescence intensity of single cells in suspension, following incubation with an antibody against the target of interest.
-The fluorescent labelling of antibodies can be from direct fluorophore conjugation to the primary antibody or from fluorescently conjugated secondary antibodies.Flow cytometry graph plots fluorescence on the X-axis against relative cell count on the Y-axis.
+Fluorescent labeling of antibodies can be achieved either through direct fluorophore conjugation to the primary antibody or from fluorescently conjugated secondary antibodies.Flow cytometry graph plots fluorescence on the X-axis against relative cell count on the Y-axis.
 Two narrow, overlapping peaks show low fluorescence for negative controls.
 A separate, broader peak shows high levels of fluorescence for the mAb on cells expressing the target protein.

 Figure 1.
 HEK-293F cells transiently transfected with human CD7 were stained with CD7 Antibody (CSB0011) (green) or isotype control antibody (gray), followed by AlexaFluor 647-conjugated anti-mouse IgG secondary antibody.
 HEK-293F cells transiently transfected with an empty control vector were also stained with CD7 Antibody (CSB0011) (blue).